You know what’s great about the Olympics, besides all the awesome sports events?

 We left the stars off the US flag cause we didn’t have room, but we did the best we could do on them all.

-Once each flag was made, I taped it around a sewing pin (see the example in the above photo).
+Once each flag was made, I taped it on a sewing pin (see the example in the above photo).

 Once each flag was finished, we placed it on our map.